 The Fourth R

 The three R’s - Reading, Writing and Arithmetic - reflect the traditional basic skills approach to education which focuses on academic benchmarks, measurable standards, and high-stakes testing.
 However, the school experience is about much more than mastering the three R’s.
 The ability to relate and interact with others is the foundation for successful human connection and adjustment to the social world.
-In fact, one of the best childhood predictors of adult adaptation and well-being is not IQ or school grades, but rather, the competence with which the children relate to both peers and adults.
+In fact, one of the best childhood predictors of adult adaptation and well-being is not IQ or school grades, but rather, the competence with which children relate to both peers and adults.
 Given the life-long consequences of poor social functioning, we should move beyond a focus on academic competencies to include Relationship and social learning as the fourth ‘R’ in our schools.

 Social Relationship Skills

-Although teaching the fourth R benefits all children, it has the greatest potential to help students with autism spectrum disorders (ASD).
-Most children with ASD are educated in general education classrooms, and even though many successfully master the 3 R’s, all experience varying degrees of social relationship problems.
+Although teaching the fourth R benefits all children, it has the greatest potential to help students with autism.
+Most autistic children are educated in general education classrooms, and even though many successfully master the 3 R’s, all experience varying degrees of social relationship problems.
 This includes difficulty communicating with others, establishing and maintaining reciprocal social relationships, taking another person’s perspective, and inferring the interests of others.
 Consequently, (social) relationship skills should be taught alongside reading, writing, and arithmetic.
 For children with social-communication challenges to learn relationship skills, we must teach them.
 Social relationship instruction commonly involves teaching specific skills (e.g., maintaining eye contact, listening, initiating conversation) through behavioral and social learning techniques.
 Instructional goals usually include skill acquisition, performance, generalization and maintenance of prosocial behaviors, and the reduction or elimination of competing behaviors.

 The overarching goal of social skills instruction should be the development of social and communicative competency through direct teaching, modeling, coaching, and role-playing activities in real-world situations.
 Strategies designed to promote skill acquisition in building social relationships may include direct instruction, modeling, role-play, structured activities, social stories, incidental teaching, video role-play with feedback, communication scripts, formal social groups, pivotal response training, self-monitoring, and coaching.
 Although there is no “one-size-fits-all” approach that will help children to be socially successful, the following are promising strategies for facilitating and reinforcing social-communication competency in the classroom.